The purpose of this site is to function as an

 quick attempt to open the door, from the side may be made.
 If the door is

-locked, kick it open.
+locked, it is kicked open.
 However, this should be the last choice for defeating

 through the door are significantly increased.